McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Closed --forms and foliations

 \section{Closed $1$--forms and foliations}

 Given $u \in \Csec$, let $\omega = \omega^u$ be a tame, flow-regular closed $1$--form representing $u$.
 In this section, we describe the foliation $\Omega_u$ associated to $\omega^u$.
 This is analogous to the foliation tangent to the kernel of a closed $1$--form in the classical smooth manifold setting.
-We quickly specialize to the situation that $u \in \A$, where $\omega^u$ can be chosen so that it and $\Omega_u$ satisfy stronger geometric and topological conditions analogous to those satisfied in the $3$--manifold setting.
-Our discussion additionally leads to a proof of Theorem~\ref{T:BNS}.
+This discussion quickly leads to a proof of Theorem~\ref{T:BNS}.
+After this, we specialize to the case $u \in \A$, where $\omega^u$ can be chosen so that it and $\Omega_u$ satisfy stronger geometric and topological conditions analogous to those satisfied in the $3$--manifold setting.

 For each $\xi \in X$, setting $\gamma_\xi(s) = \flow_s(\xi)$ we let

 This can be used to define a reparameterization of $\flow$ by $\flow^u_s(\xi) = \flow_{r_\xi^{-1}(s)}(\xi)$ so that arcs of flowlines map isometrically to $\R$ by functions in $\omega^u$.
 We lift this reparameterization $\widetilde \flow^u_s$ to $\tX$.